JasonShin/fp-core.rs/README.md

 [![Build Status](https://dev.azure.com/jasonShin91/functional-programming-jargon.rs/_apis/build/status/JasonShin.functional-programming-jargon.rs?branchName=master)](https://dev.azure.com/jasonShin91/functional-programming-jargon.rs/_build/latest?definitionId=3&branchName=master)

 The project is a library for functional programming in Rust.

-In addition, it contains a list of [functional programming jargon](#functional-programming-jargon-in-rust) with their definition.
+If you are looking for the FP Jargon, jump to [functional programming jargon](#functional-programming-jargon-in-rust) with their definition.

 # fp-core